About using DirectQuery in Power BI

 If you're going to use DirectQuery, this section provides you with some high-level guidance on how to ensure success.
 The guidance in this section is derived from the implications of using DirectQuery that have been described in this article.

 Validate that simple visuals refresh in a reasonable time.
 A refresh time should be within 5 seconds to have a reasonable interactive experience.
 If visuals are taking longer than 30 seconds, it's highly likely that further issues will occur following publication of the report.
 These issues can make the solution unworkable.

 If queries are slow, examine the queries being sent to the underlying source, and the reason for the query performance.
 This article doesn't cover the wide range of database optimization best practices across the full set of potential underlying sources.
 This article does cover the standard database practices that apply to most situations:

 - Relationships based on integer columns generally perform better than joins on columns of other data types.

 - The appropriate indexes should be created.
 Index creation generally means the use of column store indexes in those sources that support them, for example, SQL Server.

 - Any necessary statistics in the source should be updated.

 When defining the model, consider following this guidance:

-Avoid complex queries in Query Editor.
-Query Editor translates a complex query into a single SQL query.
+Avoid complex queries in Power Query Editor.
+Power Query Editor translates a complex query into a single SQL query.
 The single query appears in the subselect of every query sent to that table.
 If that query is complex, it might result in performance issues on every query sent.
-The actual SQL query for a set of steps can be obtained by selecting the last step in Query Editor, and choosing View Native Query from the context menu.
+The actual SQL query for a set of steps can be obtained by selecting the last step in Power Query Editor, and choosing View Native Query from the context menu.